n335h/n335h/ReadMe.md

 <div style="background-color: white;">
 <h1 align="center">Hello</h1>

-<p align="center">I'm Nich Horishny, currently part of the School of Code cohort 14, 2023.
+<p align="center">I'm Nich, I come from a background in Visual Communication and have just completed the School of Code Bootcamp Cohotort 14.

+It was an immersive program that gave me the technical foundation and hands-on experience needed to dive into Full-Stack Development.

+Now I'm all set to bring my creative skills and tech know-how together for this exciting new adventure.

+Looking forward to making things happen!

 <p align="center">🌍 I'm based in Coventry, UK <br>